galaktor/raph.es/content/about.md

 Yes, I did.
 See, I don't drink alcohol.
 Not just because alcoholic drinks are typically full of carbs which will make me ill.
 But also because it's unhealthy, expensive, slows me down and makes me dumb.

 ## Are you a hippy and/or straight-edge fundamentalist?
-You make that sound like a bad thing.
-Maybe.
-[They](http://reason.com/archives/2012/12/24/half-the-facts-you-know-are-probably-wro) say "half the facts you know are probably wrong":
+Maybe!
+But you make that sound like it's a bad thing.

-> "Facts are being manufactured all of the time, and (...) many of them turn out to be wrong.
-Checking each one is how the scientific process is supposed to work."

-> "**There simply is no substitute for skepticism.**"

 Just ask yourself how you know what you think you know about, well, anything.
-But especially things you seem to have "known" all your life, i.e. things you learned as a child from family and teachers.
-In what you could call my personal little renaissance I began to revisit subjects which I had taken for granted all my life, including but not limited to religion, diet and habits I had adopted by imitating my environment.
+But especially things you recall to have "known" all your life, i.e. things you learned as a child from family and teachers.

+In what you could call my personal little renaissance I began to revisit subjects which I had taken for granted all my life, including (but not limited to) religion, diet and habits I had adopted by imitating my environment.
+Like that bread and oatmeal are supposed to be healthy, but watch out for them eggs!
+Or how you have to eat every little bit that was put onto your plate.
+Or how cool people drink beer when they go out.
 Even little things like how I tie my shoes (note to self: blog material right there).

 This process is ongoing and far from over.
 I do some things different than most people around me, but I consider that to be a good thing.
 You should try it sometime ;-)

+> "Half the facts you know are probably wrong."
+>
+> "There simply is no substitute for skepticism."
+>
+> -- <cite>Samuel Arbesman ("The Half-Life of Facts")</cite> & <cite>Ronald Baily ([reason.com](http://reason.com/archives/2012/12/24/half-the-facts-you-know-are-probably-wro))</cite>